Low Histamine Alcohols and Cocktails - Ingredients

 TIP: Remember to muddle this in batches as described in the instructions below to get the best flavor.

-Since my histamine bucket is lower, I do add 1 drop of Rocky Mountain Oils Orange Essential Oil.
-This is my secret ingredient.
-But only use once you’re 6 months or more into the Low Histamine Diet
+If your histamine bucket is lower and you tolerate citrus, you can add 1 drop of Rocky Mountain Oils Orange Essential Oil.
+This is our secret ingredient.
+But only use it once you’re 6 months or more into the Low Histamine Diet and doing better.

 Related Article: Must Have Essential Oils for Mast Cell Activation Syndrome and Histamine Intolerance